giladfrid009/gserve/README.md

 ### Logging

 `gserve` installs a default logging configuration on import if the application has not set one.
-Messages follow the pattern:
+Log entries follow the pattern:

 ```
 INFO 06-10 15:23:31 [config.py:2118] Chunked prefill is enabled with max_num_batched_tokens=8192.
 ```

-Use `gserve.setup_logging(level=logging.DEBUG)` to override the log level or format before starting the service.
+Call `gserve.setup_logging(level=logging.DEBUG)` to change the log level or format at any time.
+The chosen level is propagated to any subprocesses spawned by :class:`gserve.VLLMService`.

 ## Installation